DashDashUnderscoreDash/TEAQAZ-PCB/README.md

 ### In this repo you will find:
 ```
 - Layout options
-- Images of PCB - Front only for now
+- Image of PCB
 - Firmware
 - STEP model of PCB
-- Edgecuts
+- Edgecuts of PCB
 ```